-When you look below the surface of the man who is the outgoing US President – and beyond all the celebrations and frustrations about the end of his regime – you begin to see that his life and work are orientated around the traumas he experienced, and the mental and emotional frameworks he seems to have put in place to survive them.
+When you look below the surface of the man who was once the US President – and beyond all the celebrations and anger around the end of his regime – you begin to see that his life and work are orientated around the traumas he experienced and entangled in, and the mental and emotional frameworks he seems to have put in place to survive them.

 So, to understand the man and in particular his relationship with power – rather than take sides with or against him and fuel the endless repeating patterns connected to ideas about ‘right and wrong’ – we must understand a little more about what he comes from and, in particular, how he learnt to survive it.

 It is the strategies we develop to survive our childhood pain that set up the patterns of our behaviour for life – as leaders, as parents, as leadership coaches.